message/iata/CH.md

 - passengers with a D visa issued by a Schengen Member State they are traveling to;
 - passengers with a Schengen C visa issued by Switzerland after 16 March 2020.
 3. Passengers must have:
-- a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point; or
+- a negative COVID-19 PCR or RT-PCR test taken at most 72 hours before departure from the first embarkation point; or
 - a negative COVID-19 rapid antigen test taken at most 24 hours before departure from the first embarkation point.
 They are subject to a COVID-19 rapid antigen or PCR test upon arrival at their own expense.
 - This does not apply to:
 - passengers younger than 12 years;